jliocsar/bitbucket-mcp-server/readme.md

 ### Bun/Build

-If you're on Windows or macOS, you'll have to either build the app from scratch or run it directly via Bun.

-First you will need `bun` installed locally:
+If you want to run with Bun (or build with it), you'll first need to install `bun` by running:

 ```sh
 curl -fsSL https://bun.sh/install | bash